-Properties of common traits are grouped into geographic groupings or "neighborhoods" which share similar and uniform physical, economic, governmental and social forces.
+Properties of common traits are grouped into geographic groupings called "GEOs" or neighborhoods which share similar and uniform physical, economic, governmental and social forces.
 The neighborhoods are smaller, manageable subsets of the universe of properties.
 Each residential neighborhood is assigned to a neighborhood group (NBF) based on observable aspects of homogeneity between neighborhoods.
 Neighborhood analysis will be performed to examine how these forces influence property values.
 Residential valuation and neighborhood analysis is conducted on each Independent School District (ISD) in the county.
 Factors of the neighborhood including location, sales price range, lot size, age of dwelling, quality of construction and condition of dwellings, square footage of living area, and story height will be examined to determine if any changes should be made to its defined boundaries in a process known as "delineation".
 Delineation may result in changing the physical boundary lines of the neighborhood and or the statistical separation (stratification) of neighborhoods based on attribute analysis.
-There are in excess of 75 residential valuation neighborhoods in the district.
-Neighborhoods are inspected and delineated based on observable aspects of homogeneity.
+The district's residential valuation neighborhoods (GEOs) are inspected and delineated based on observable aspects of homogeneity.